donutrj/verdigris2/content/Rules/Subsystems/Invoking.md

 Each god manifests their powers differently.
 When deciding to cast a blessing there are two variables to keep in mind:

-+ **The blessing's intensity:** How powerful a blessing are you trying to manafest?
++ **The blessing's intensity:** How powerful a blessing are you trying to manifest?
 Would this take any substantial effort from your master?
 How large a target are you attempting to affect?
 + **The blessing's domain:** Is your blessing aligned with the material your god controls?
 Is your blessing working towards the goals of your master?

 A blessing which is minor in effect and in keeping with the goals and domain of your god should be relatively effortless and simple to complete.